enonic/nextxp-demo/README.md

 # NextJS ♡ Enonic : Front-end part of the Enonic/Next.js headless CMS demo

-This is repo is based on https://github.com/enonic/nextjs-enonic-template and represents the end-result of completing the Next.xp tutorial: https://developer.enonic.com/docs/next.xp
+This repo is based on https://github.com/enonic/nextjs-enonic-template and represents the end-result of completing the Next.xp tutorial: https://developer.enonic.com/docs/next.xp

 ## Running demo in the cloud
 Follow the TLDR; instructions listed on the front-page of the tutorial referenced above.